Sholofly/lghorizon/README.md

 1. In HA Click on settings
 2. Click on Integrations
 3. Click on button 'Add integration'
-4. Search for 'Arris DCX960' and click
+4. Search for 'LG Horizon' and click

 ### Parameters